-The small the cat is, the more of a problem these will be.
+The smaller the cat is, the more of a problem these issues will be.

 This start in life has created a massive division in the cat-loving community.

-Whilst TICA has proved willing to acknowledge dwarf and miniature breeds, other agencies, including the Cat Fanciers Association, the Fédération International Féline, and the UK’s Governing Council of the Cat Fancy have all refused, on the basis that it is unethical to regard genetic disease as desirable.
+While TICA has acknowledged dwarf and miniature breeds, other agencies, including Cat Fanciers Association, Fédération International Féline, and UK’s Governing Council of the Cat Fancy, have refused to recognize the breed on the basis that it is unethical to regard genetic disease as desirable.

 Across Europe, the European Convention for the Protection of Pet Animals effectively makes breeding dwarf and miniature cats illegal in Europe.

-Many vets have also gone on record to speak out against dwarf cats, including Dr Patty Khuly over at VetSTREET.
+Many vets have also gone on record to speak out against dwarf cats, including Dr. Patty Khuly of VetSTREET.

-Until dwarf and miniature cats have been around long enough to conduct long term health studies, we can’t say who is right.
+Until dwarf, teacup cats and miniature cats have been around long enough to conduct long-term health studies, we can’t say who is right.

 In the meantime, be prepared that if you do decide to bring a teacup kitten home, you may have to defend yourself against some fierce criticism.

-Owing to their controversial history and unresolved health concerns, dwarf cats and miniature cats are not widely available outside of the United States.
+Owing to their controversial history and unresolved health concerns, dwarf cats, teacup cats and miniature cats are not widely available outside of the United States.